 When I started waking up every morning with a stuffy nose and a sinus headache, I sensed something might have been wrong with my space.
 Here are a few practices I put in place in my bedroom to tackle the problem and make my bedroom a healthier space...

 1. Start with the basics

 Take a peek under the bed.
 Is it clean down there?
-It's easy to forget about sweeping, vacuuming, etc. under the bed.
+It's easy to forget about sweeping and vacuuming the void under the bed.
 But you've got to do it.
-Pull out all the storage bins, clean them, and clean the floor under your bed regularly.
+Periodically—at least once a season— you should pull out all the storage bins, wipe them down, and clean the floor under your bed.

 What else do you do to keep your bedroom healthy?